dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 <i class="icon-star"> Check out the newest target on forms,
 inputs, and client-server interaction:
 [ Target 10: Get input from a form](forms/).
-This target puts together the concepts from the first 9 targets.
+This target puts together concepts from the first 9 targets.
 </div>

 <hr>